partiql/partiql-ir-generator/README.md

 (import "b.ion")
 ```

-The resulting type universe will contain all type domains from both `a.ion` and `b.ion`, `root.ion` may also
+The resulting type universe will contain all type domains from both `a.ion` and `b.ion`.  `root.ion` may also
 define additional type domains.
 The primary purpose of this is to be able to permute domains defined in another
 file.